-Sur nmary of learning outcomes Number of questions in the examination 1.
+Su nmary of learning outcomes Number of questions in the examination 1.
 Know insurance products and associated services for general insurance business 36 2.
 Understand underwriting and policy wordings for general insurance business 31 3.
 Know how to apply knowledge of principles of premium calculation of general insurance business to a given set of circumstances 2 4.
 Understand claims within the context of general insurance business 21 5.
 Know how to apply knowledge of principles concerning the operation of policy conditions affecting claims for general insurance business to a given set of circumstances 2 6.
 Understand information and communication technology, security, confidential information and data protection within general insurance business 5 7.
-Understand customer service within general insurance business 3 Tho test specification has an in-built element of flexibility.
-It is designed to be used as a guide for or study and is not a
+Understand customer service within general insurance business 3 test specification has an in-huilt element of flexibility.
+It is designed to be used as a guide f and the second the second second